kael558/AI21_Discord/README.md

  - index.log: errors with the indexing

 ## 🔧 Testing
-A short manual testing suite (*tests.py*) is provided to assess the quality of the responses.
+A short manual testing suite (*tests.py*) is provided to assess the quality of the context retrieved and the responses.
 Run the following:

 `python -m unittest`